magento/devdocs/guides/v2.2/release-notes/backward-incompatible-changes-2.2.md

 `getResponseQueueName($topicName);` | Magento\Framework\MessageQueue\Rpc\ResponseQueueNameBuilder::getQueueName($topicName) | -

 #### Error Processor Module ####
-Exception report files in `var/report` are now JSON encoded, and existing serialized files will not be readable by the instance.
+Exception report files in `var/report` are now JSON encoded, and existing serialized files will not be readable by the upgraded Magento 2.2 instance.

 ### Changes in repositories